Mexican Canadians

 Mexican Canadians (canadienses mexicanos, Canadiens mexicains) are Canadian citizens of Mexican origin, either through birth or ethnicity, who reside in Canada.
-According to the 2021 Census, 155,380 Canadians indicated that they were of full or partial Mexican ancestry (0.42% of the country's population).
+According to the 2021 Census, 155,380 Canadians indicated they were of full or partial Mexican ancestry (0.42% of the country's population).
+They are part of the broader Latin American Canadian community.

-While the Mexico-origin population in Canada is relatively small, Canada has the third largest Mexican population after the United States and Mexico.
-Nevertheless, Canada's Mexican population is far behind that of the United States, where as of 2021 there were 37.2 million people of Mexican ancestry comprising 11.2% of the population (see Mexican Americans).
+While the Mexican-origin population in Canada is relatively small, Canada has the third largest Mexican population after the United States and Mexico.
+Nevertheless, Canada's Mexican population is far behind that of the United States, where, as of 2021, there were 38.2 million people of Mexican ancestry, comprising 12.2% of the population.

+As the Canadian Hispanic population is estimated as per 2023 at being over 3% of the population, twice from what it was in 2016, the Mexican population most likely had risen as well along with people of other Latin American groups.

 Demographics

-The metropolitan areas with the largest populations of people with Mexico-related origins (2016) are: Montreal (15,195; 0.9%), Greater Toronto Area (15,160; 0.3%), Vancouver (10,965; 0.5%), Calgary (4,865; 0.4%), Edmonton (3,630; 0.3%), Ottawa (3,165; 0.3%).
+The metropolitan areas with the largest populations of people with Mexico-related origins (2023) are: Montreal (40,795; 3.9%), Greater Toronto Area (60,969; 4.3%), Vancouver (30,995; 2.5%), Calgary (10,965; 1.4%), Edmonton (9,830; 1.3%), Ottawa (5,865; 0.9%).
+Brampton, a suburb of Toronto contains a growing Mexican community migrating outside of the Toronto city limits.

 Geographical extent

-While approximately 5,000 people of Mexico origins enter Canada each year as temporary students or contract workers for agriculture, these are not counted as immigrants because of their explicitly temporary legal status.
+While approximately 5,000 people of Mexico origin enter Canada each year as temporary students or contract workers for agriculture.
+However, these are not counted as immigrants because of their explicitly temporary legal status.
 Unlike the United States’ Bracero program, the temporary-worker program in Canada has various mechanisms to discourage workers from overstaying their permits.

 Migrant workers from Mexico are prevalent in Leamington, Ontario's cucumber and tomato harvesting industry.
 Leamington has one of the largest Mexico-born communities in Canada.
 There are 2,700 Mexican immigrants living in Leamington, as of 2011.

 In the Okanagan Valley of British Columbia, Mexico-born labourers are employed in the wine and orchard industries.
 Kelowna has a sizeable community of Mexico-born.
 In the summer of 2016, about 2,000 of Mexico-origin labourers were working on Okanagan Valley farms.
 Langley, British Columbia has a Mexican population working and/or living in town, having a Hispanic grocery store, mainly Mexican, and Central and South American products.